 As fuel prices continue to rise, it’s important to come up with more effective strategies to improve fuel efficiency and increase profitability.

-Here are five ways fleet managers and drivers can improve fuel efficiency.
+Here are five ways fleet managers and drivers can improve fuel management and fuel efficiency.

 1. Minimize idling